-- o purchasing equipment, vehicles, or musical instruments to enable choice and participation in cultural activities - o undertaking works to cultural buildings to install Changing Places facilities, accessible toilets, ramps, lifts, and signage that meet best practice guidelines - increasing the environmental performance of physical infrastructure such as purchasing LED lighting, installing or retrofitting sustainable technologies and environmental monitoring systems, or upgrading existing building fabric to enhance thermal performance - public realm improvements such as landscaping or pedestrian access to support outdoor cultural events or festivals - adaptive reuse of existing buildings to provide new spaces in areas of low cultural infrastructure as an alternative to new construction and to support a circular economy.
+- purchasing movable equipment or low emission vehicles that support sustainable production and touring - purchasing furniture, fixtures, and equipment to enable organisations to operate safely post-pandemic - improving accessibility of physical infrastructure.
+For example: - purchasing equipment, vehicles, or musical instruments to enable choice and participation in cultural activities - undertaking works to cultural buildings to install Changing Places facilities, accessible toilets, ramps, lifts, and signage that meet best practice guidelines - increasing the environmental performance of physical infrastructure such as purchasing LED lighting, installing or retrofitting sustainable technologies and environmental monitoring systems, or upgrading existing building fabric to enhance thermal performance

+- public realm improvements such as landscaping or pedestrian access to support outdoor cultural events or festivals - adaptive reuse of existing buildings to provide new spaces in areas of low cultural infrastructure as an alternative to new construction and to support a circular economy.
 Please note: development of existing buildings is a more sustainable choice than a new building.
 If your project includes the development of a new building, your application needs to demonstrate why this is the best option - adaptation, retrofitting, or extension of cultural buildings to increase capacity or support business model innovation - purchasing a freehold interest or a finance lease.
 Please note: your application will need to include an independent property valuation and condition survey - professional fees directly related to the project - time-limited costs that you may incur that are directly related to the project - VAT that you cannot recover from HM Revenue and Customs